raphaelalmeidamartins/sonic-trumps/README.md

 ### :copyright: Copyright disclaimer

-The Sonic the Hedgehog franchise and characters belongs to Sega, all rights reserved.
+The Sonic the Hedgehog franchise and characters belong to Sega, all rights reserved.
 I developed this project for learning purposes, it's not related to the company.
-Most of the 3D renders artwork in the cards were designed by [Nibroc-Rock](https://www.deviantart.com/nibroc-rock), some of them are official artwork from the games.
+Most of the 3D renders artwork in the cards were designed by [Nibroc-Rock](https://www.deviantart.com/nibroc-rock), some of them are official artwork from the games, though.